Palks-Studio/vs-code-environment-pack/README.md

   </a>
 </p>

-# VS Code – Environement Pack
+# VS Code – Environment Pack

 A **configured working environment** for Visual Studio Code.